Click Here To Schedule A Consultation

 A liquid facelift has relatively few side effects.
 The main side effect is localized bruising or swelling at the site of injection.
 We advise patients to refrain from aspirin, Advil, Motrin, vitamins, herbal supplements, fish oil, or any blood thinners, as these medications can cause bleeding and excessive bruising at the injection sites.

 Yes!
-Liquid facelifts are an entirely safe non-invasive cosmetic procedure.
-However, it is very important to consult a board-certified dermatologist, or expert injector, like Dr. Michele Green, to have the best cosmetic results.
-When dermal fillers are injected by an experienced dermatologist or plastic surgeon, you can be assured of fewer side effects or adverse outcomes.
+Liquid facelifts are an entirely safe, non-invasive cosmetic procedure.
+However, it is very important to consult a board-certified dermatologist or expert injector, like Dr. Michele Green, to have the best cosmetic results.
+When an experienced dermatologist or plastic surgeon injects dermal fillers, you can be assured of fewer side effects or adverse outcomes.

 How long does a liquid facelift take?

-After the treated area is numbed with a topical lidocaine gel, the entire procedure with neurotoxin and dermal fillers can take approximately 30 minutes, with minimal, if any, downtime.
+After the treated area is numbed with a topical lidocaine gel, the entire procedure with neurotoxin and dermal fillers can take approximately 30 minutes with minimal downtime.
 The topical numbing cream will be prescribed to your selected pharmacy and should be applied to the entire treatment area an hour in advance of the scheduled treatment.
-Once you arrive at Dr. Green’s office for treatment, your numbing cream will be removed and the skin prepped for injections.
-After your injections are performed, ice packs will be applied to the treatment area for several minutes to help treat any initial swelling.
-Afterward, patients can resume their daily activities, with the exception of exercise for 48 hours.
+Once you arrive at Dr. Green’s office for treatment, your numbing cream will be removed, and the skin will be prepped for injections.
+After your injections, ice packs will be applied to the treatment area for several minutes to help treat any initial swelling.
+Afterward, patients can resume their daily activities, except exercise for 48 hours.

 What is the downtime for a liquid facelift?

 Most patients can resume their normal activities immediately after their cosmetic injections.
-However, swelling and bruising can be the result of any facial injection and can last for several days to a week.
+However, swelling and bruising can result from any facial injection and can last several days to a week.
 It is always best to plan your visit accordingly.

 How long does a liquid facelift last?

 A liquid facelift lasts approximately six months to two years, depending on the amount and type of dermal filler used in the various areas of the face.
 Restylane typically lasts between 6 and 9 months after injection.
 Juvederm Voluma lasts one to two years, depending on the volume loss and the number of syringes injected into the treated area.
 Sculptra is known to last the longest of any cosmetic injectable filler, with results lasting more than two years.
-Typically, a touch-up is scheduled in six months to a year, depending on the desired cosmetic results, the longevity of the product used, and the amount of dermal filler injected into the area.
+Typically, a touch-up is scheduled in six months to a year, depending on the desired cosmetic results, the product’s longevity, and the amount of dermal filler injected into the area.

 LL thermage voluma lyft LANGLE MGwatermark